apache/arrow/docs/source/format/CDataInterface.rst

 * Expose a C API mimicking operations available in higher-level runtimes (such as C++, Java...).
-* Data sharing between distinct processes or storage persistence.
+* Data sharing between distinct processes that cannot access the same memory address space.
+* Reading or writing Arrow data in persistent storage.
+* Exchanging Arrow data across a network.

 Comparison with the Arrow IPC format